sthitaprajna-mishra/lldnotes/Design Patterns/DP_1_Creational_Singleton.md

 ### Singleton Pattern

+- Creational Design Pattern

-This ensures that a class has only one instance, and provides a global point of access to it.
+- This ensures that a class has only one instance, and provides a global point of access to it.

 ### Naive Singleton